 Dear Ms. George,

-The following is in response to the questions posed in your email of November 12, 2018:
+The following is in response to the questions posed in your email of November 12, 2018, supplementing the information stated in our fore-referenced MLAT:

-Regarding the following statement in paragraph 3 of our MLAT: "Access to said copyrighted and trademark protected programming was obtained fraudulently from Israeli cable and satellite TV networks" - As explained in the MLAT, the suspects contracted programs for their personal viewing, but instead illegally copied and sold the programs , thus defrauding the networks.
-The programs includes original creations The suspects gained access to this programing by means of the afore-stated fraud and they copied and resold the programing on a daily basis for a long period of time.
+Regarding the following statement in paragraph 3 of our MLAT: "Access to said copyrighted and trademark protected programming was obtained fraudulently from Israeli cable and satellite TV networks" - As explained in the MLAT, the suspects contracted with Israeli cable and satellite TV networkds, to receive from them programs for their personal viewing, but instead illegally copied and re-sold the programs , thus defrauding the networks.
+The programs includes original creations the rights to which had been purchased by the Israeli cable and satellite TV networks.
+The suspects illegally and fraudulently have been copying and re-selling said programs on a daily basis since 2014, if not prior to that date, and continue to do so.
+As stated in our MLAT, the suspects also defrauded the creators of the programs, as they copied and re-broadcasted the programs without receiving rights thereto.
 In order to conceal their fraud, the suspects used various straw companies.
 They also concealed broadcasting equipment in a concealed apartment.
-They concealed the "domain", used numerous companies based in a number of foreign countries for the receipt of payments from their customers (e.g.: "Valtor hf", "Biling Labs Srl", "Paypal", "Payoneer" and other companies whose connection to this criminal episode is outlined in the MLAT).
+They concealed the "domain" andused numerous companies based in a number of foreign countries for the receipt of payments from their customers (e.g.: "Valtor hf", "Biling Labs Srl", "Paypal", "Payoneer" and other companies whose connection to this criminal episode is outlined in the MLAT).
 They also used bank accounts in various foreign countries, which were opened in the names of various 3rd parties, in order to conceal their criminal activities.

 Computer Fraud – The fraudulent copying of the Israeli cable and satellite TV networks' programming was performed by means of copying computer files.
+At this point in the investigation, it is not possible to explain the technical aspects of the copying by the suspects of the computer files.

 At this point, we do not have enough evidence to provide any accurate estimate of the economic damage caused.
-However,
+However, it was discovered that in the first half of year 2016, the suspects gathered from their subscribers to the illegal re-broadcasts at least $1,500,000, i.e.: a conservative estimate of the economic damage to date would be in the neighborhood of 15 million dollars.

 We hope that our explanations will help enable your authorities to provide the legal assistance requested and we thank you for your good services.